-The graduate program in applied history is a flexible program designed to provide educators, public historians, and individuals wishing to pursue advanced graduate work with practical professional training.
-Our faculty work one-on-one with students to design a program of study to meet their personal and professional needs.
+The MA in Applied History at Shippensburg University is a flexible program designed to provide educators, public historians, and individuals wishing to pursue advanced graduate work with practical professional training.
+Our faculty will work closely with you to design a program of study to meet your personal and professional needs.

-The M.A. program in applied history provides students with practical academic training and experience in the following areas:
+The MA in Applied History program provides you with practical academic training and experience in:

-- Advanced study in diverse historical fields and subjects
+- Advanced study in diverse historical field and subjects

 - Preparation for employment in museums, businesses, historical organizations, and government

 - Specialized classes in Museum Studies, Historic Preservation, Archives, Oral History, and Local History Research

 - Specialized Summer K-12 Educators Institute

 You may enter the program as a degree candidate or take individual courses as a non-degree student.
 Graduate credits can fulfill Act 48 requirements and can be applied toward permanent certification in teaching or toward work on a doctorate or other advanced degree.

 Cooperative Degree Program in Applied History and Library Science (MA/MSLS)

 Shippensburg University's History program and Clarion University's Library Science program participate in a cooperative degree program.
 Students in this cooperative program earn two degrees: a Master of Arts in Applied History degree, and a Master of Science in Library and Information Science degree.
 As part of the cooperative agreement, students are allowed to double-count six credits of coursework towards the two degrees.
 You must apply and be accepted to each program separately to pursue the cooperative degree option.
 The library science program is offered entirely online.
 This combination of degrees prepares students for library and research careers in archives, libraries, and with historical organizations.